metaseed/metaKeyboard/readme.md

 ## Tricks

-1. in file explorer, find the frequently used button on the Ribbon, and right click, select `Add to quick access toolbar`, base on the order, you can press `Alt+1..`to trigger this command. for example, I usually add the checkbox `Navigation pane` to the quick access bar and bind `Alt+1` to it.
+1. in file explorer, find the frequently used button on the Ribbon, and right click, select `Add to quick access toolbar`, base on the order, you can press `Alt+1..`to trigger this command. for example, I usually add the checkbox `Navigation pane` to the `quick access bar` so I can press `Alt+1` to show/hide it.

-2.
+# Development

 ## Debug

-run:
+to run the index.ahk file your need to install [AutoHotkey](https://autohotkey.com/download/), and run the follow command in the repository folder:
 ```
 mklink config.ini .\metaKeyboard\config.ini /H
 mklink software .\metaKeyboard\software /J